 - Whether you need to be PCI compliant and what level of compliance you need to meet

 - Whether or not there’s an integration plugin available for your ecommerce plugin and payment gateway (you’ll have to fund one if not)

 - What features the payment gateway integration plugin supports (if it can tokenize cards using your payment gateway’s tokenization, etc)

 If you use an ecommerce plugin already, we’ve also compared some of the payment gateway integration plugins available for each:

 So which payment processors do we recommend?
 That depends on how you currently have things set up.

 One of the easiest ways to get set up to accept payments is with our very own GoDaddy Payments.
-Whether you’re already using one of our managed platforms — like Managed WordPress Ecommerce hosting, which has GoDaddy Payments integration built-in — or simply hosting your WooCommerce store elsewhere, integrating GoDaddy Payments is a breeze.
+Whether you’re already using one of our managed platforms — like Managed WooCommerce Stores, which has GoDaddy Payments integration built-in — or simply hosting your WooCommerce store elsewhere, integrating GoDaddy Payments is a breeze.